 - Peer-Review: is a period at which the manuscript is entirely submitted to the website and is included in the review process.
 The authors must have compelling reasons and pay 200 Euro as the withdrawal penalty.

 - Review-Final Decision: is a period from the acceptance of an article until to be sent for publication if the article meets the journal standards.
 The authors must have their compelling reasons and pay 200 Euro as the withdrawal penalty.

 - Post-Publication: when a paper is published (online and/or hard copy).
 Withdrawing at this step is not possible at all.

 - Fraudulent use of data or the like

 - Infringements of professional, ethical codes

 How can an author request for withdrawal?

-Authors are able to withdraw an article if and only if their articles were in one the below states:
+Authors can withdraw an article if and only if their articles were in one of the below states:

 - Sent back to the author